Purebred Dog Breeders are evil, evil, evil - or are we?

 Many shelter dogs make great pets, IN THE RIGHT HOME.
 Often, they ended up in a shelter because they were the wrong dog for a particular home.
 There are many homes out there that need and want specific qualities in the dog they will live with.
 Choosing the right breed of dog, and getting that dog from a reputable breeder, is a choice we all have a right to make.

 Organizations such as PETA and HSUS are using legislation to eliminate breeders of purebred dogs.
 Under the guise of controlling "puppy mills" and suporting shelter dogs, local and state ordinances and laws are being proposed that strive to eliminate the breeding of purebred dogs.
+In my county, a recent proposed regulation would require that I apply for a permit and pay a fee of $2500 for every litter.
+Yet, very few purebred dogs end up in the shelters, and are fought over for adoption.
+And I have not sold a dog in my county in 11 years.

 For more information about groups trying to limit your right to own a puppy from the breed of your choice, please follow these links: